Fox-ML-infrastructure/FoxML_Core/LEGAL/COMPLIANCE_FAQ.md

 ### Q7.2: What about student projects?

-**A:** Student projects for academic purposes at qualifying institutions are permitted as free use (see `LICENSE`).
-Commercial use by students (e.g., for startups) requires a commercial license.
+**A:** All use by students requires a commercial license, including academic projects.

 **See `LEGAL/COMMERCIAL_USE.md` Section 1.**